 Sierra Leone

 Although politics may be troubled in Sierra Leone, religions co-exist harmoniously.
-As Christian Lent and Muslim Ramadan fall into the same time period this year, the faithful celebrate their holidays together, peacefully.
+As Christian Lent and Muslim Ramadan fall within the same period this year, the faithful celebrate their holidays together peacefully.

 Saidu Saccoh Kargbo is preparing to observe Lent.
 The 40-day fasting period is one of the most important parts of the Christian calendar, preparing the faithful for the celebration of Easter.